eaglebjkbv/FaceDetectionWithHaarCascade/README.md

-# HaarCascade ile Yüz yakalama ve Gözlük Ekleme
+# HaarCascade Face Detect and wearing glasses

 ## dont forget to install from Nuget
 #### Aforge.video.DirectShow